In Abu Dhabi, there are different kinds of Power of Attorney with each tailored for a specific purpose. The main types are:

 - Representing you in government offices while you are abroad.

-For expatriates living in Abu Dhabi, a personal POA is particularly useful when they travel frequently and cannot personally attend to legal or financial matters.
+For expatriates, a Personal POA in Abu Dhabi is particularly useful when they travel frequently and cannot personally attend to legal or financial matters.

 4. Business Power of Attorney

 A Business POA is specifically designed for entrepreneurs, shareholders, and company directors who need an authorized representative to handle corporate matters.
-It enables the agent to:
+The Business Power of Attorney enables the agent to:

 - Sign contracts,